 Lukang is in Changhua County, some 30 kilometers southwest of Taichung.
 The easiest way to get to Lukang is stopping before in Changhua city.
 The city is connected to the entire island by train.
 Please take note that there are two train stations in Changhua city.
 The one outside of town serves fast trains coming from Taipei and Kaohsiung.
 Don’t go there; it is in the middle of nowhere.
 On the other hand, slow trains arrive at the Downtown Changhua Train station.
 All buses leaving from Changhua to Lukang depart from the bus stop in front of the Downtown Changhua Train Station.
 The journey lasts one hour.

 Another option is to travel from Taichung to Lukang.
-You can take a direct express bus from Gangcheng Station in central Taichung (near the Downtown Taichung Train Station).
+You can take a direct express bus 9018 Downtown Taichung Train Station or Gangcheng Station in central Taichung.
 The journey takes one hour.
 However, fast trains from Taipei and Kaoshing arrive at Taichung Fast Train Station, on the outskirts of Taichung.
-From there you can take a local bus to Downtown Changhua Train Station.
+From there you can take shuttle buses 6936 or 6936a to Lukang.
+Bear in mind that these are not frequent.
+Hence, perhaps is better to take a local bus to Changhua and from there another one to Lukang.

 From Taipei you can also take one of several daily buses and be in Lukang in 3 to 4 hours.